Fluorosis is a defect in tooth enamel caused by excessive fluoride in young children. It typically looks like white streaks or spots in teeth.

 If your child gets enough fluoride from the tap water in your community, there may be no need for fluoride supplements in vitamins or bottled water.
 Children under the age of eight should be supervised to make sure that they don’t swallow too much fluoridated tooth paste.

 What can Dental Associates of Delaware do about Fluorosis?

 Ask Dental Associates of Delaware about preventing Fluorosis in very young children.
 Mild discoloration caused by Fluorosis may be reversed by teeth whitening.
 More serious discoloration can be concealed with veneers or dental bonding.
-Ask your dentist at Dental Associates of Delaware at our Brandywine office, Hockessin office, Middletown office, Newark office, and Wilmington office for recommendations for your particular circumstances.
+Ask your dentist at Dental Associates of Delaware at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, and Millsboro Office for recommendations for your particular circumstances.